logapoorani/EXP.NO.6-Simulation-of-Hamming-and-Shannon-Fano-Code/README.md

 # OUTPUT
 ```
-Enter the number of Samples : 3
+Enter the number of Samples : 4
-Enter the probability of sample values 1: 0.5
+Enter the probability of sample values 1: 0.6
-Enter the probability of sample values 2: 0.5
+Enter the probability of sample values 2: 0.4
-Enter the probability of sample values 3: 0.2
+Enter the probability of sample values 3: 0.8
+Enter the probability of sample values 4: 0.3
 Enter the length of the sample values 1: 1
 Enter the length of the sample values 2: 2
 Enter the length of the sample values 3: 3
+Enter the length of the sample values 4: 4
-Average Codeword Length is : 2.1
+Average Codeword Length is : 5.0
-Entropy is : 1.464
+Entropy is : 1.75
-Efficiency is : 0.697
+Efficiency is : 0.35
-Redudancy is : 0.303
+Redudancy is : 0.65
-Variance is : 0.772
+Variance is : 16.7
 ```